Find Grad Schools

 11 Yearly Graduations

 University of Minnesota - Twin Cities is the 3rd most popular school in the nation for students seeking a master's degree in hydrology and water resources science.
 Each year, around 52,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $14,496 per year, while in-state graduate students, on average, pay $19,116 per year.
+The average in-state tuition for full-time undergraduates is $14,006 per year, while in-state graduate students, on average, pay $18,468 per year.
 During the most recent year for which we have data, 11 people received their master's degree in hydrology and water resources science from UMN Twin Cities.
-Of these students, 62% were women and 23% were members of underrepresented racial-ethnic groups.

 10 Yearly Graduations

 California State University - Fresno comes in at #4 on our list of the most popular colleges offering master's degrees in hydrology and water resources science.
 Roughly 25,400 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
 During the most recent year for which we have data, 10 people received their master's degree in hydrology and water resources science from Fresno State.
-About 50% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+Around 11% of these students were from an underrepresented racial-ethnic group, and 33% were women.

 #4